eliseSou/apple_swetness_finder/README.md

 Hello ! this project has been originally developed as part of the Data Engineering course in GIST (2023)

 For my teammates, quick guide to use gitHub :
-  1. IF you have not already, ass a ssh key to your account.
+  1. IF you have not already, add a ssh key to your account.
 (Go to your setting in the access section)
   2. Git clone the reporitory with ssh agent.
   3. To upload your code :
         - git fetch